 <instrumentationkey>...from ApplicationInsights.config.
 When you're ready to send telemetry to the portal again, uncomment it.

+- Working with the Application Insights portal.
 View dashboards, powerful diagnostic and analytic tools, alerts, a live dependency map of your application, and exported telemetry data.